University of Algarve: Cultural and sports activities

-The Student Union of the University of Algarve (Associação Académica da Universidade do Algarve, AAUAlg) is a centralized representative body of the students, founded on 1 October 1997.
+The Student Union of the University of Algarve (AAUAlg) is a centralized representative body of the students, founded on 1 October 1997.
 Before then there were six independent smaller student associations at the university representing each school or college of the University of Algarve.
 Sports activities are under the auspices of the students' union in collaboration with the university and the Student Support and Welfare Services.
 UAlg students run a university radio station as well as a theatrical troupe.
 The Students Union Sports Department promotes sports activities from salsa to hip-hop, from tai chi and yoga to bujinkan, from basketball to football.
 Sports Department of the Student Union activities such as canoeing, windsurfing and sailing are free of charge for UAlg students at the Nautical Sports Centre at Faro Island (Centro Náutico da Ilha de Faro).
 Competitive sports include handball, women’s futsal, women and men’s volleyball and men’s rugby.
 Federated teams (district championships) are active in men and women’s basketball, futsal and football.
 The AAUAlg has also a competitive esports department.